cypress-io/cypress/docs/source/guides/advanced-cypress/web-security.md

+---
 title: Web Security
 comments: true
 ---

-# Overview

 Browsers adhere to a strict [`same-origin policy`](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
 This means that browsers restrict access between `<iframes>` when their origin policies do not match.

-Because Cypress' internal architecture is different from that of Selenium, Cypress must be able to directly communicate with your remote application at all times.
-Unfortunately, browsers naturally try to prevent how Cypress works.
+Because Cypress works from within the browser, Cypress must be able to directly communicate with your remote application at all times.
+Unfortunately, browsers naturally try to prevent Cypress from doing this.

-To get around these restrictions, Cypress implements some strategies involving `JavaScript` code, the browser's `internal APIs`, and `network proxying` to **play by the rules** of `same-origin policy`.
-It is our goal to fully automate your application without needing to modify any application code - and we are *mostly* able to do this.
+To get around these restrictions, Cypress implements some strategies involving `JavaScript` code, the browser's internal APIs, and `network proxying` to *play by the rules* of `same-origin policy`.
+It is our goal to fully automate the application under test without you needing to modify your application's code - and we are *mostly* able to do this.

 **Examples of what Cypress does under the hood:**